-Providers seeking to use another research-based preschool curriculum must seek prior approval from South Carolina First Steps.
+Providers seeking to use another research-based preschool program for supplemental use must seek prior approval from First Steps 4K.

 Request submissions shall include:

-- 2 A copy of the published curriculum and all supporting resource materials. - 1 Published, peer-reviewed research supporting the efficacy of the curriculum in promoting school success. - 1 Evidence that the curriculum is child-centered and supports the active learning of young children. - © Goals for the knowledge and skills to be acquired by the children that are consistent with the SC Pre-Kindergarten Content Standards, and focus upon critical developmental and learning supports including, but not limited to: - o Early literacy - o Numeracy - o Social/Emotional Development - o Physical Development - 2 A summary of training opportunities available for providers seeking to use this curriculum model.
+• A copy of the published program and all supporting resource materials.

+• Published, peer-reviewed research supporting the efficacy of the model in promoting school success.

+• Evidence that the model is child-centered and supports the active learning of young children.

+• Goals for the knowledge and skills to be acquired by the children that are consistent with the SC Prekindergarten Content Standards, and focus upon critical developmental and learning supports including, but not limited to:

+- o Early literacy

+- o Numeracy o Social/Emotional Development

+- o Physical Development

+• A summary of training opportunities available for providers seeking to use this model.
-Requests for curriculum review shall be addressed to:

-Martha M. Strickland State Director, 4K South Carolina First Steps 636 Rosewood Drive Columbia, SC 29201
+Requests for review of supplemental materials shall be addressed to: Martha M. Strickland, 4K State Director South Carolina First Steps 636 Rosewood Drive Columbia, SC 29201

+Appendix D:

-Appendix D First Steps 4K Approved Readiness Assessments
+First Steps 4K Approved Developmental Screening Tools:

-Developmental Screenings: 1.
-Ages & Stages Questionnaire, Third Edition (ASQ-3)

-Jane Squires, Ph.D., & Duane Bricker, Ph.D.
+1. Ages & Stages Questionnaire, Third Edition (ASQ-3) Jane Squires, Ph.D., & Duane Bricker, Ph.D.
 Copyright 2009, by Paul H. Brooks Publishing Co.